-Note G - DEBT SETTLEMENT
+Note G - DEBT SETTLEMENT AND DEBT CONVERSION

-In connection with the April 2003 Financing, the Company entered into settlement or restructuring agreements with certain of eMagin's other creditors, pursuant to which the creditors agreed to accept shares of eMagin's common stock in full or partial satisfaction of the amount owed to them, or which allow us to either make discounted payments to them or to make payments under more favorable payment terms than previously were in place.
+In 2003, the Company entered into settlements and restructuring agreements with certain of eMagin's creditors, pursuant to which the creditors agreed to accept shares of eMagin's common stock in full or partial satisfaction of the amount owed to them, or which allowed us to either make discounted payments to them or to make payments under more favorable payment terms than previously were in place.
+As a result of the above transactions, the Company recorded \$4,637,993 as a gain on settlement of debt for the year ended December 31, 2003.
+No such settlements were made in the year ended December 31, 2004.